aclysma/skulpin/README.md

 All examples require the LunarG Validation layers and a Vulkan library that is visible in your `PATH`.
 An easy way to get started is to use the [LunarG Vulkan SDK](https://lunarg.com/vulkan-sdk/)

-Currently you may get a build error "cannot infer type" when compiling cocoa with objc 0.2.7.

-0.2.6 works fine, you can force using it with `cargo update -p objc --precise 0.2.6`

 ### Linux

 All examples require the LunarG Validation layers and a Vulkan library that is visible in your `PATH`.
 An easy way to get started is to use the [LunarG Vulkan SDK](https://lunarg.com/vulkan-sdk/)